K3NOXOFFICIAL/Trans-Parent/README.md

 # Additional Installation For Blur
-If you want the Background Blurred you additionally need to download the MicaForEveryone App which now works out of the box with our Theme.
+If you want the Background Blurred you additionally need to download the MicaForEveryone App, <br> which now works out of the box with our Theme.

 [MicaForEveryone](https://github.com/MicaForEveryone/MicaForEveryone/releases)

-#### Just don't forget to toggle Blur behind in the Global Rules in the MicaForEveryone Settings.
+#### Just don't forget to toggle Blur behind in the Global Rules in the MicaForEveryone Settings, <br> as well as to toggle the Light Theme in the settings.

 <img src="https://github.com/K3NOXOFFICIAL/Trans-Parent/assets/46091052/2d2e2f30-0bf6-4013-9f90-36b8abd1ee56" alt="Girl in a jacket" style="width:400px;height:303px;">